 A muscle cramp in your leg or a weak feeling in your hand once in a while isn’t usually enough to send you to the doctor.
 But if those feelings last for days or weeks, you should make an appointment.

 Pay attention to changes in how the muscles in your arms and legs feel.
 Listen to friends or family if they point out a change in your speech or how you walk.

 You can start by seeing your regular doctor.
 If you think that the weakness or tingling is nerve-related, see a neurologist.
 This is a doctor who specializes in diseases affecting the brain and nervous system.

-Some early ALS symptoms are the same as those of other less serious conditions.
+Some early ALS symptoms are the same as those of less serious conditions.